optilude/Plone-Conference-2011-training/exercises/exercise-04.rst

     acme.policy = fs acme.policy
     Products.RedirectionTool = svn http://svn.plone.org/svn/collective/RedirectionTool/trunk

-Note: See the ``mr.developer`` documentation for other supported version control systems, including Git and Mercurial.
+See the ``mr.developer`` documentation for other supported version control systems, including Git and Mercurial.

 5. We can now see this in the list of available develop packages::